unifiedjs/collective/organizations.md

 The movant is tasked with convincing the team to accept the motion.
 Any collective core team maintainer may vote.

-When the motion is accepted, the lead of the team, enacts the motion by following the *removal* playbook.
+When the motion is accepted, the lead of the team enacts the motion by following the *removal* playbook.

 Nothing happens when the motion is dismissed.